Democracy 2.0: What it Might Look Like

 4. There were no binding everyday decisions.
 The purpose of the confederacy was to maintain peace between the tribes, similar to the the United Nations.
 It was not to micromanage people’s everyday lives.

 Strong arguments can be made to integrate several of these ideas into American democracy.
 The office of the American president is far too powerful.
 Executive Orders sidestep the democratic process.
+Eliminate executive power or the office all together.
+No person is capable of running a nation.
 Yes, the whole nation should vote to go to war.
-And yes, the world may be a much better place if women were in charge.
+And yes, the world may be a much better place if women were selecting our leaders.

 The staggering irony is that we used a Native American form of government to justify taking land from the Native Americans.